rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/cloud-snapshots-cli.rst

 .. dropdown:: Show Solution

-  Get the minio endpoint from the ‘px-minio-1’ service and use it to create portworx credential:
+  Get the minio endpoint from the ``px-minio`` service and use it to create portworx credential:

   .. code-block:: shell